Èjì Ogbe

 Inner Principle: Stillness protects judgment from triggers, impulsiveness, and emotional confusion.

-Inner Principle: The way time is used reveals the seriousness of one’s purpose.
+Inner Principle: The way time is used reveals the seriousness of my purpose.

 Inner Principle: Thoughts settle into the subconscious and re-emerge as words, beliefs, and actions.